brianmichel/nomad-compass/README.md

 ### Repository onboarding workflow

 1. Create credentials in the UI (HTTPS token or SSH key).
 Values are encrypted before hitting disk.
-2. Onboard a repository by providing display name, Git URL, branch, and optional credential.
+2. Onboard a repository by providing display name, Git URL, branch, optional credential, and the relative path to your job specs (defaults to `.nomad`).
-3. Nomad Compass clones the repo and watches `.nomad/job.nomad.hcl` plus any additional `.nomad/*.nomad.hcl` files.
+3. Nomad Compass clones the repo and watches every `*.nomad` and `*.nomad.hcl` file inside that path.
 4. When new commits land, Compass registers each job with metadata:

    - `nomad-compass/repo-url`